Blackett Memorial Lecture 2017

 Registration will be open to all at a later date

 If you have any queries, please contact Hilary Wilkes on email@example.com

-For information on the 2012 and previous lectures, take a look under the 'Watch / Listen / Download' tab.
+For information on the 2016 Lectures and see the talk, take a look under the 'Watch / Listen / Download' tab.